Gmina

-The gmina has been the basic unit of territorial division in Poland since 1974, when it replaced the smaller gromada (cluster).
-Three or more gminas make up a higher level unit called powiat, except for those holding the status of a city with powiat rights.
+The gmina has been the basic unit of territorial division in Poland since 1974, when it replaced the smaller gromada.
+Three or more gminy make up a higher level unit called a powiat, except for those holding the status of a city with powiat rights.
 Each and every powiat has the seat in a city or town, in the latter case either an urban gmina or a part of an urban-rural one.

 Types

 There are three types of gmina: